Eneida M. Silva, PHD

 summarizing and recalling details from a story

-core tests to assess dyslexia, our reading evaluations include
+Along with core tests to assess dyslexia, our reading/dyslexia evaluations also include

 neuropsychological testing (executive functioning, processing speed, attention